 During the World War I, it is estimated that around 800 men enlisted from Mississauga.
 There are stories about a football team from Port Credit, where all six members reportedly went and enlisted after a game.
 It is also said about an article in a local newspaper chastising the Streetsville community for having a lower enrollment than Port Credit in an attempt to shame the men of Streetsville to enlist.
 These brave men fought and died at every major battle, including Vimy Ridge, Somme, Passchendaele and Ypres.

 Many war cemeteries in all the villages in today’s Mississauga, stand testimony for the brave deeds of all those who fought in the two World Wars and the Korean War.
-Many War Memorials were built to honour the brave soldiers in these villages.
 Some important memorials are:-

 Streetsville War Memorial